Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

-If you ask a hundred people, “What is Love?” you’ll wind up with almost as many definitions.
+If you ask a hundred people, “What is Love?” you’ll most likely wind up with as many definitions.
 In Webster’s Dictionary alone there’s more than an entire column devoted to defining “Love.”
 With all due respect to Miriam Webster, we’d like to offer the following for your consideration.
-It came from a short article by Steve Goodier on the subject of love.
-He wrote:
+It came from something Steve Goodier wrote on the subject of love.

-I was also called upon to carve out alone time with her as often as possible and to make sure my plans included her as well as me.
+“Also, I was called upon to carve out alone time with her as often as possible.
+I was to make sure my plans included her as well as me.
 I was never needed to prove my undying love through a glorious act of self-sacrifice.
 It was something I was required to do in little ways, through one small act of kindness at a time.
-And that, I’ve learned, is LOVE.
+And that, I’ve learned, is LOVE.”

 As I read this I’ve thought of different times love has required that I do more than I wanted to do.
-The Bible tells me that TRUE love (not the kind that I might have a tendency to give because it’s more convenient) “is patient and kind.
+The Bible tells me that TRUE love “is patient and kind.
 It isn’t proud, rude, self-seeking, or easily angered.
 It keeps no record of wrongs —doesn’t delight in evil, but rejoices with the truth.
-Love ALWAYS protects, trusts, hopes, and perseveres.”
-(1 Corinthians 13:4-7)
+Love always protects, trusts, hopes, and perseveres.“ (1 Corinthians 13:4-7)

-As I go over those verses I think, “Thanks Lord… I needed to be reminded of that!”
-Too often I forget that SAYING I love my spouse and actually living it out in a BIBLE-living way can be two different things and that’s not what God has called us to do.
+As I go over those verses I think, “Thanks Lord… I need to be reminded of that!”
+Too often I forget that SAYING I love my spouse and actually living it out in a BIBLE-living way can be two different things.
+It’s important to recognize that this is not what God has called us to do.
 He says in James 1:22, “Do not merely listen to the word, and so deceive yourselves.
-Do what it says.”
+Do what it says.“

-With that said, we’d like to share with you something we’ve used that has helped us in our own marriage to live by God’s Biblical principles.
-A while back we decided to go through the Bible together and write down and then post on our wall some of the main scriptures in the Bible that we ESPECIALLY want to remember to live by.
+With that said, we’d like to share with you something we’ve used to help us in our marriage to live by God’s Biblical principles.
+A while back we went through the Bible together.
+We wrote down and then posted on our wall some of the main scriptures in the Bible that we ESPECIALLY want to live by.

-We then worked together and came up with accountability questions after each one that we’ve agreed to ask each other on an agreed upon time at least one a month.
-We sit down together, holding hands, read the scripture and then after each question we take turns TRUTHFULLY giving an answer to each one.
-It’s a very humbling and healing time in our marriage.
+We then came up with accountability questions after each one that we’ve agreed to ask each other on agreed upon times.
+Regularly, we sit down together, read the scripture and then after each question we take turns TRUTHFULLY giving an answer to each one.
+It’s a very humbling and healing time in our marriage, whenever we do this.

 We’ve found these questions to be a great tool the Lord uses to help us keep our priorities straight.
 We call this our “Marriage Check-Up List.”
-Below we’ll give you a partial list of what we came up with.
-You can find a more complete list on our web site in the “Communications” section.
+Below we’ll give you a partial list of what we came up with based on 1 Corinthians 13:4-7.
+You can find a more complete list on our web site within the “Communication and Conflict” topic.

-We pledge to love each other with the principles of the Bible being our guide:
+We pledge to love each other, with the Bible as our guide:

 Do we bear with one another’s weaknesses?